EvgeniyaGorobets/PGxVision/README.md

 ## References

 ### Package References

+These references describe any and all packages used in PGxVision.

 Almende B.V., Thieurmel, B., & Robert, T. (2021). visNetwork: Network Visualization using ‘vis.js’ Library.
 R package version 2.1.0.